Great comedies to stream during lockdown

 To better understand human relations or to just catch up with the hype, there’s nothing better to discover or revisit right now.
 And once you've done that – why not read our exceedingly positive reviews of season two, the greatest season of TV to hit our screens for years and years?

-Ella Kemp, Cinema Editor
+Ella Kemp, former Cinema Editor

 Take refuge in Stars Hollow, a utopian town of celebrations and camaraderie, and home to Lorelai and Rory Gilmore.
 Fast-talking mother-daughter comedy Gilmore Girls is so uniquely comforting it should be prescribed for anxiety.